releaseworks/The-DevOps-Docs/content/en/docs/Technology/k3s.md

 As Helm 3 no longer requires tiller k3s and H3lm are best of friends and no additional configuration is required.

-### k3s as a development environment
+### k3s as a PoC development environment

-While k3s is not a full cluster and
+While k3s is not a full cluster and if your production environment targets a full cluster then you must test your application against a full Kubernetes implementation.
+In proof of concept phases however targetting Kubernetes for a final environment k3s can provide you with a complete Kubernetes api to check your application is working the way you intended it to.